The Key to Sustainability is Creating Social Value

 After establishing our new corporate mission, we gave consideration to a framework for creating social value as a beauty company that relates closely to this new mission.
 We believe that actions which are deeply rooted in the characteristics and strengths of our businesses will naturally become our core operations as a company.

-Based on interviews and discussions with all of our stakeholders, we categorized issues from two perspectives: impact on society and impact on the Company’s businesses.
+We categorized issues from two perspectives: impact on all stakeholders (consumers, business partners, employees, shareholders, society and the earth) and impact on the Company’s businesses.
 We then established an order of priority and selected 18 materiality issues.
 In addition, with our core focus on beauty, we redefined our definition of social value from the perspectives of the environment, society, and culture (ESC).

 The Shiseido Group’s Materiality Map (Revised in 2019)